Aeroflot Flight 811

 Aeroflot Flight 811 was a scheduled Soviet domestic passenger flight from Komsomolsk-on-Amur to Blagoveshchensk that collided mid-air on 24 August 1981 with a Tupolev Tu-16K strategic bomber over Zavitinsky District in Amur Oblast, Russian SFSR, Soviet Union (now Russia).
-The collision between Aeroflot's Antonov An-24RV and Tupolev Tu-16K occurred at an altitude of 5220 m, killing 37 people on both aircraft.
-The sole survivor, 20-year-old passenger Larisa Savitskaya from Antonov An-24RV, was rescued on the third day after the accident.
+The collision between Aeroflot's Antonov An-24RV and the Tupolev Tu-16K occurred at an altitude of 5220 m, killing 37 people on both aircraft.
+The sole survivor, 20-year-old passenger Larisa Savitskaya, who had been aboard Flight 811, was rescued on the third day after the accident.

 Background and collision

-Antonov An-24RV departed from Komsomolsk-on-Amur at 14:56 local time, after a four-hour delay due to weather conditions.
+The Antonov An-24RV departed from Komsomolsk-on-Amur at 14:56 local time, after a four-hour delay due to weather conditions.
 The crew consisted of first pilot Alexander Mirgorodsky, co-pilot Valery Shevelev, navigating officer Fedosy Kryzhanovsky, flight engineer Nikolai Dimitriyev and flight attendant Galina Borisova.
 Among the passengers was one child.
 Larisa Savitskaya and her husband Vladimir were returning from their honeymoon.